eykrehbein/strest/README.md

   example:
     ...
     validate:
-      json:
-        user:
+    - jsonpath: user.someOtherData
+      expect: match this string
+    - jsonpath: content.user.name
-          name: Type(String) # name has to be of type String
+      type: String # name has to be of type String
+    - jsonpath: content.user.id
-          id: Type(Null | Number | String) # id has to be of type Number, String or Null
+      type: Null | Number | String # id has to be of type Number, String or Null
-          iconUrl: Type(String.Url)
-        someOtherData: "match this string"
+    - jsonpath: content.user.iconUrl
+      type: String.Url
 ```

 ### JSON Path Validation